neuroidss/lab-governance/People and Partners.md

 If you are sold to a client, you can schedule additional vacation / learning time if the 3 month moving average of holidays that only exist in Hungary, vacation time, learning time, and sick leave, is within the bounds of the [FTE definition](#policy-fte-definitions).

 ##### Policy: Holidays / Learning Time / Home office / Sick leave notification and approval
-- Clearly distinguish (in writing, talking, calendar, timesheet etc.) between Holidays / Learning Time / Home office / Sick leave
+Clearly distinguish (in writing, talking, calendar, timesheet etc.) between Holidays / Learning Time / Home office / Sick leave

-- Mark everything in your calendar as soon as you're aware of it.
+Mark everything in your calendar as soon as you're aware of it.

-- Holidays / Learning Time self-approval check-list to make your absence safe
+**Holidays / Learning Time** self-approval check-list to make your absence safe:
 - I've notified all my circle-mates on Slack of my holiday plans
     - I also wrote in the same Slack message that I've put the holiday in my work calendar. (eg. "I plan to be on holiday from X to Y. It's also in my calendar.")
     - I did this no later then 2x workdays of its length, but minimum 5 workdays
     - There was no objection
 - There is no big/key release, milestone, contract, meeting, which require me
 - There is no project start / end, which involves me
 - I have notified the resource clarity role.
 - If the leave is longer than 5 work days, Resource Clarity has acknowledged my leave.
 - If needed, there is someone to take my Role or Task over, who I have exactly told what to do and what did I agree with the involved Roles or Client etc. with.
 If there is a substitute it's added to Github to the header of the given role.
 - The fellow partners' holidays and planned sick leaves are not in conflict with mine
 - In teams over 3 FTE, more than 50% FTE of the team can only go on holidays / training / sick leave, if it is pre-approved by the client.
 Of course, sick leave can not be pre-planned, but if due pre-planned holidays and unexpected sick leaves the team shrinks below 50%, then the team needs to get a client approval.
 In case of rejection from the client with a strong reasoning (for example a top prio bug), the holiday needs to be suspended.
 In case this causes personal costs, it needs to be compensated by the company.

-- Sick leave: notify ASAP and keep others up-to-date about your how being and expected first day of work.
+**Sick leave**: notify ASAP and keep others up-to-date about your how being and expected first day of work.

-- Home office: Let your circles on Slack know on the previous day if you would like to work from home all day long.
+**Home office**: Let your circles on Slack know on the previous day if you would like to work from home all day long.

-- In case of Holidays and Home office, letting them know within this period doesn't mean that it's not allowed, but can be declined, if your plan is not safe to fail.
+In case of **Holidays and Home office**, letting them know within this period doesn't mean that it's not allowed, but can be declined, if your plan is not safe to fail.

 ##### Policy: Work hours
 We do not have fixed office hours, like 9to5.
 It is flexible and partners schedule their own time.
 However, Partners need to attend to the agreed meetings and be available for our clients.
 It is the Partners' responsibility to use their time in the best interest of the company and the clients.
 The company does not pay for overtime.